kirakiray/noneos-core/README.md

 ### User System (`nos/user/`)
 Decentralized user identity with ECDSA (P-256) key pair generation, user cards, certificates, and peer-to-peer connection via WebSocket relay server.

-### Hybrid Data (`nos/hybrid-data/`)
+### Hybrid Data (`nos/hybrid-data/`) ⚠️ Experimental
-A dual-storage layer that preserves data in IndexedDB and mirrors it as regular files for app access — enabling both efficient queries and direct file reads.
+A dual-storage layer that preserves data in IndexedDB and mirrors it as regular files for app access — enabling both efficient queries and direct file reads. **This module is experimental and may be deprecated in future releases.**

 ### Crypto (`nos/crypto/`)
 Web Crypto API wrappers for ECDSA signing/verification, E2EE, RSA, and AES encryption.